Meet our Support Group Facilitators

 Debbie Jirgal is a wife and mother of seven children.
 She spends her days educating her children that are still at home and being involved in different ministries in her church and community.
 She enjoys body building to keep her strong and crocheting to keep her resting.
 She was diagnosed with lupus in 2009, following an unconfirmed diagnosis a few years prior.
 She found a lot of lupus information and support through LFA supports groups in the area and chose to start a new group so she could also help people in the same way people have helped her.
 Making people feel like it is okay to not be okay and that people are there for you is important to her.
 She likes to look at the positive side of things which has helped in her lupus journey.
 She is committed to helping others with lupus and to help raise awareness of the disease.

-Tina Miller has been living with symptoms of lupus as far back as 2007 but was finally diagnosed with Mixed Connective Tissue Disease (MCTD), which is an overlap autoimmune disease that includes lupus, in 2011.
+Tina Pennington has been living with symptoms of lupus as far back as 2007 but was finally diagnosed with Mixed Connective Tissue Disease (MCTD), which is an overlap autoimmune disease that includes lupus, in 2011.
 She had to quit her job as an Office Administrator in 2013 and has since enjoyed becoming a bit obsessed with dogs and dog training.
 She also took up writing and painting to keep her mind working.
 Tina also finds solace in offering a caring, empathetic ear to those who need one, which is also the main reason she became a facilitator, to offer caring support to others going through similar situations.

 Alisha Jones is a happily married mother of a 16 -year-old son that keeps her on her toes.
 She works part time as a radiology veterinary technician.
 In her spare time she enjoys refinishing furniture, scrap booking and reading.
 Alisha was diagnosed with systemic lupus erythematosus in 2010 and has since been on a journey to find a cure.
 Alisha is excited to get the word out about the Greenfield support group to let others know that they are not alone in this fight.
 Alisha truly believes that "Together we will find a cure!"